kramse/kramse-labs/README.md

 * at least 16 GB recommended
 * 200 GB free storage

+**Important*
 You need to be able to run virtual machines which are 64-bit Linux.
+I will run on Debian AMD64 version!
+You may be able to run some things under ARM, if you have a modern Macbook with ARM processor.
+I am sorry that we cannot support every combination of hardware and operating system.

 Note: I can only help a little with operating system support.